Morad (rapper): Legal issues

 In April 2022, Morad was arrested for not attending a court hearing for driving without a licence.
 Two months later, he was arrested again for reckless driving without a licence.
 In July 2022, he was arrested for disrespecting the police when a car he was a passenger in was stopped for passing a red traffic light.

 In July 2022, a judge opened a case against Morad for uploading a video of a member of the Mossos d'Esquadra who had fined him for a parking violation, alongside the false accusation that the police officer was a child abuser.

 In October 2022, Morad was arrested on suspicion of having paid young people in La Florida to commit arson.
 As part of his bail conditions, he was not allowed to return to the neighbourhood.

 In February 2023, Morad was arrested and bailed in L'Hospitalet de Llobregat for allegedly threatening a police officer.

+In May 2023, prosecutors sought a six-year prison sentence for Morad, for allegedly using a Taser against several Mossos d'Esquadra in L'Hospitalet de Llobregat in July 2021.